 In response, the APEC Policy Partnership on Food Security (PPFS) was established in 2011 to strengthen public-private cooperation to address food security issues in the region.

-The latest Policy Partnership on Food Security Meeting (PPFS11) was held on 3-4 March 2018 in Port Moresby, Papua New Guinea.
+The latest Policy Partnership on Food Security Meeting (PPFS12) was held on 5 August 2018 during APEC Food Security Week in Port Moresby, Papua New Guinea.

-- Promoting food security and sustainable agriculture through use of information communications technology (ICT) in response to climate change
+- Promoting food security and sustainable agriculture using information communications technology (ICT) to respond to climate change

 - Sustainable fisheries management and development

-The next PPFS meeting will take place in Port Moresby, Papua New Guinea, during FSW2018 in August 2018.
+The next PPFS meeting will take place in Santiago, Chile, during SOM1 in February/March 2019.

 Activities for 2018: